"CSVI" - Terminal CSV Editor

 <English> / <Japanese>

-CSVI is a terminal-based CSV editor for Linux and Windows.
+CSVI is a terminal-based CSV editor for UNIX-like systems and Windows.

 image